 Original characters created by Akira Toriyama just for the game:

-Leading the charge are four characters from manga mega-hit One Piece.
+Leading the charge are six characters from manga mega-hit One Piece.
 Pirate protagonist and rubber band man Monkey D. Luffy brings his Gum Gum powers into the ring, with stretchy limbs uniquely suiting him to closing the gap between himself and opponents.

 A fellow member of the Straw Hat Crew is chain-smoking chef Sanji.
 While he hasn’t snaffled Devil Fruit like Luffy, he’s still capable of unleashing a barrage of firey kicks on foes.
 You can see him here raising a leg to big bad Blackbeard.
 The only pirate possessing two types of powers bestowed by eating Devil Fruit, this villain can create devastating earthquakes as well as take control of darkness itself.